When a customer comes into your store, do you just help them find what they’re looking for, or do you help them find what they actually need?

 The reputation of your product or service matters.
 So, you want to pay attention to it and always bring its benefits to the spotlight.

-Have you ever seen a commercial for a new phone where they list all of their features suited for more than you can imagine and think to yourself — why would I even need this?
+Have you ever seen a commercial for a new phone where they listed feature after feature after feature, and thought to yourself — why would I even need this?

 Basically, focus more on the why than the what.

-For example, in the example of selling a washing machine with dryer capabilities, you may want to explain how having a 2-in-1 appliance saves space in your home or emphasize the fact that air drying becomes difficult in the winter months.
+Using the example of selling a washing machine with dryer capabilities, you may want to explain how having a 2-in-1 appliance saves space in your home.
+Alternatively, you can emphasize the fact that air drying becomes difficult in the winter months.

 A more high-end product usually means more features and capabilities.
-Many customers might be intimidated by all these features and wish to stay with the comfort of what they know, refusing the upsell.
+Many customers might be intimidated by all these features and wish to stay within the comfort zone of what they know, refusing the upsell.

-To tackle this issue, Jon suggests we help the customers out in learning the new product:
+To tackle this issue, Jon suggests you encourage customers to learn about the new product:

 “Offer training and support resources for the upsell.
 If customers feel they will receive adequate assistance in implementing or using the additional product or service, they are more likely to commit to the upsell.”

-Once you reassure them by offering help and assistance, the upsell doesn’t seem as scary, and the customer can continue with the buying process with less stress.
+Once you reassure them by offering help and assistance, the upsell won’t seem as scary, allowing the customer to continue with the buying process with less stress.

 Customers like to feel appreciated — which is why good customer service is the pillar of every business.
 So, you want to make sure they know you weren’t just going to take their money and disappear.
 Jon explains how to follow up: